andrewbadge/DNSRoaming/README.md

 ## Quick Start

-Got to Releases and download the most recent release (and MSI file).
+Go to Releases (TBA) and download the most recent release (and MSI file).
 Install the MSI manually, via a policy or script.

 NB: you will need Run as **Administrator** to install this MSI as a Windows Service is installed.